gianna-aprile/Mixified-React/README.md

 Mixified React Repo: https://github.com/gianna-aprile/Mixified-React
 Mixified API/Backend Repo: https://github.com/gianna-aprile/Mixified-Flask

 Mixified is a React webapp that is optimized for viewing on both computers and smaller devices.
 Once a user requests to create a playlist, the React app sends the user's Spotify authorized token to the Python Flask app through the Mixified API.
-The backend then performs carefully thought out algorithms that curate a smart, personalized playlist for the user, ensuring that the same playlist never gets created twice.
+The backend then performs carefully thought out algorithms that curate a smart, personalized playlist for the user that automatically saves to their Spotify library.

 ---
 ## Mixified Features